 One of the holes at the course at Snowmass.

-The discs vary in weights, colors, molds, and shapes and most players have many different discs to throw in different situations.
+The disc golf discs vary in weights, colors, molds, and shapes and most players have many different discs to throw in different situations.
 Drivers, mid-ranges, and putters are your three basic types of discs used in disc golf.
 Each disc has a publicized flight path that players can use to make decisions on which disc to use.
 There are currently over 100 different manufacturers of disc golf discs in the world and more are popping up every day.

 A few of the different types of disc molds, colors, and plastic variations you would see on a course or in someone's disc golf bag.